louiswstudent/COMP2000_2021/worksheet.md

 Did you notice the repetition in the stage paint method?
 All three actors have the `paint` method called on them.
 In fact, we might later want to have dozens of actors on the stage at any one time, we don't want dozens of calls to `someone.paint(g);`.
 What we need is a collection to store all the actors, something like an array that we can put them all in.
 Then we can just loop over that array and call  `paint` on every element.  _I think_ we should use an `ArrayList` (https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).
 Notice it is a generic collection?
 You will need to use generics to make this work.
 Put all the actors in a single array list called `actors` and then loop over this list to paint them.
 Once you have done that you might like to add more actors to the stage.

 🤔 In my solution, I will declare the actors list as a `List` instead of an `ArrayList`.
 Any idea why?
 Why does this even work?
+A: Because the properties of List are synonymous with the ones we are using from ArrayList, which is of a Collection, and that ArrayList inherits the List class.

 # Task 11